 Tiffany Lee Brown is a writer and interdisciplinary artist from Oregon.
 An editor of Plazm magazine and author of A Compendium of Miniatures, T has written for The Oregonian, Utne, Tin House, Bookforum, Boing Boing, Oregon Humanities, Wired, Bust, and various other publications.
 Her art and performance pieces have been shown at Performance Works NW, Reed College Cooley Gallery's CaseWorks, and Portland Center Stage, among others.
 Her work explores themes of nature, spirit, the American West, gender, and disability.
 T lives with her husband and son in the woods near Sisters, Ore., where she writes for the local newspaper, teaches in the colloquium-based Master of Arts in Humanities program at Prescott College, and works in branding and editorial content for businesses and nonprofits.

 Author of A Compendium of Miniatures (Tiger Food Press, 2007), T has written for Tin House, Oregon Humanities, Bookforum, The Oregonian, UTNE, Bust, Wired, Whole Earth Review, Willamette Week, Portland Monthly, and other publications.
-Most recently, her poem "One Thing" was nominated for a Best of the Net Award, and her personal essay "The Arctic Front" appeared in The Manifest Station.
+She presently writes for The Nugget newspaper in Sisters, Ore.
+Her poem "One Thing" was recently nominated for a Best of the Net Award and her personal essay "The Arctic Front" appeared in The Manifest Station.

 T's short fiction and poetry have appeared in journals and anthologies including Gargoyle, the Northwest Edge collections, The Bust Guide to the New Girl Order (Penguin, 1999), How to Mutate & Take Over the World: an Exploded Post-Novel (Random House, 1997), and Literary Cash: Writers Pay Tribute to the Late Johnny Cash (BenBella, 2007).
 She was one of six Northwest poets selected for publication in The Human Growth Experiment (Water Line Press, 2005), and has blogged for Syfy.com and BoingBoing.
 As an editor, she has worked for Plazm magazine, Anodyne, 2GQ, Signum Press, the Fringe Ware Review, and others.